0

 What are the signs that my outdoor internet cable needs attention?

 Look for visible damage, such as cuts, fraying, or exposed wires.
-Reduced internet speed or frequent disconnections can also indicate cable issues.
+Reduced internet speed or frequent disconnections can indicate internal cable issues.

 How often should I inspect my outdoor internet cable?